 Tubal sterilization is one of the most effective forms of birth control.
 It blocks the egg from being fertilized by sperm.
 This prevents pregnancy.
 The surgery can be an outpatient procedure or done after the birth of a child.
 It can be done at the time of delivery if you are having a cesarean section.

-Your health care provider will tell you your options for how the surgery will be done.
-There are several options for surgical sterilization.
-Your health care provider will also discuss with you the complete removal of the tubes as an added benefit to decreasing ovarian cancer risk.
+Your healthcare provider will tell you your choices for how the surgery will be done.
+There are several choices for surgical sterilization.
+Your healthcare provider will also discuss with you the complete removal of the tubes as an added benefit to decreasing ovarian cancer risk.